smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 :::info example
 Data Capture and Response Rules can be used to dynamically vary the way an Operator Replay script responds to screen formats!
 An explanation follows...

-An important example of how these features may be used is when an Operator Replay script step String to send includes a token for a variable.
+An important example of how these features may be used is when an Operator Replay script step String to Send includes a token for a variable.
 A captured data response rule can be created that will update the value of the variable before it is used.
 This makes it possible to dynamically vary the response of the Operator Replay script to each screen that is presented, based on the content of the screen format at execution time.
 :::

 More detail about how Captured Data Response Rules function may be found in [Events and Utilities: Captured Data Response Rules](../events-utilities/captured-data-response-rules).